What is Classical Education?

 Classical education is based on Scripture.
 Jesus Christ is the chosen and precious cornerstone upon which classical Christian schools are built.
 (Acts 4:11, I Peter 2:6).
 He said, “I am the way, the truth, and the life.”
 He prayed for his disciples and asked His Father to “sanctify them by Your truth.
 Your word is truth.”
 (John 17:17).
 For education to be true, it must include Jesus Christ and acknowledge the truth of Scripture.
 Classical Christian educators teach truth to students and live truth before students by acknowledging that God’s word is relevant to each subject and to every activity.

 Children at classical Christian schools receive opportunities to consider and to think about things which are lovely, pure, just, honorable and true.
 Students are taught that there is lovely art, honorable speech, and admirable music.
 Objective standards exist in art, music, and speech and students are taught to recognize and apply such standards.

 Classical Christian schools also recognize the limits of their work.
 Schools recognize that God gave authority and responsibility for raising and teaching children to parents, not to schools.
-When children are taught well and consistently by parents, churches, and schools, good fruit is often borne in the lives of students.
+When children are taught well and consistently by parents, churches, and schools, good fruit is often born in the lives of students.